Track Saw 101

 Asking what exactly makes a track saw worth purchasing is one of the most common questions we get, so here's our best effort at showing you the real world benefits that a track saw brings.

-Our customers have found more uses for our system than we ever imagined -- From solid top counter tops, to cutting vinyl siding or corrugated metal roofing, to ripping rough sawn or reclaimed lumber for your projects -- These are all projects possible with most track saws.
+Our customers have found more uses for our TrueTrac Saw system than we ever imagined -- from solid top counter tops, to cutting vinyl siding or corrugated metal roofing, to ripping rough sawn or reclaimed lumber for your projects -- these are all projects possible with most track saws.

 I think we all can agree that maintaining control over a cut is important.
 Not only does losing control during any type of cutting activity create a glaring safety hazard, but generally it will also ruin or significantly alter the desired outcome.

 So lets compare our options for maintaining control during a cut:

 - Table saws offer fence systems, some of which are exceptionally accurate and can be dialed in down to a thou at a time (0.001 inch increments).
 The size of your shop (or your wallet) is the limit on all the attachments and upgrades you can do to a decent table saw - table extensions, motor upgrades, zero clearance inserts, anti-kick back systems, dust collection, etc.